Skip to content

 For sensitive operations you can require human approval of individual tool calls.
 Pass either requireApproval: 'always' or a fine‑grained object mapping tool names to 'never'/'always'.

-If you can programatically determine whether a tool call is safe, you can use the onApproval callback to approve or reject the tool call.
+If you can programmatically determine whether a tool call is safe, you can use the onApproval callback to approve or reject the tool call.
 If you require human approval, you can use the same human-in-the-loop (HITL) approach using interruptions as for local function tools.

 Human in the loop with hosted MCP tools